AvidTriumph/avidtriumph.github.io/data/authors/default.md

 github: https://github.com/ViaTriumph
 ---

 Pruthvi is an Android Developer.
-His work involves developing & implementing new features, designing their architecture, and debugging nasty bugs.
+His work involves developing & implementing new features, revamping old architecture, and debugging nasty bugs.

 Pruthvi also likes to read fiction.